PerformanceHorizonGroup/measurementkit-cocoapod/README.md

 The `category` parameter is used to set the `product` conversions.

-	PHGMobileTrackingEvent* event = [[PHNMeasurementService sharedInstance] trackEvent:[PHNEvent eventWithCategory:@"registration-initiated"]];
+	PHGMobileTrackingEvent* event = [[PHGMobileTrackingService trackingInstance] trackEvent:[PHGMobileTrackingEvent eventWithCategory:@"registration-initiated"]];

 #####Sales
 If an event has a value you'd like to track, sales can be associated with an event as follows.

 The `currency` parameter is a ISO 4217 currency code.  (eg, USD, GBP)

 	//an example event with a single sale attached.
-	PHNEvent *registration = [PHNEvent eventWithSale:[PHNSale saleWithCategory:@"registration-complete" andValue:@(0.1)] ofCurrency:@"USD"];
+PHGMobileTrackingEvent *registration = [PHGMobileTrackingEvent eventWithSale:[PHGMobileTrackingSale saleWithCategory:@"registration-complete" andValue:@(0.1)] ofCurrency:@"USD"];
-    [[PHNMeasurementService sharedInstance] trackEvent:registration];
+    [[PHGMobileTrackingService trackingInstance] trackEvent:registration];

     //now one with several.....
-    PHNEvent *purchases = [PHNEvent eventWithSales:@[[PHNSale saleWithCategory:@"premium-upgrade" andValue:@(0.1)], [PHNSale saleWithCategory:@"song-purchase" value:@(3.2) sku:@"biffyclyro-12" andQuantity:1]] ofCurrency:@"USD"];
+    PHGMobileTrackingEvent *purchases = [PHGMobileTrackingEvent eventWithSales:@[[PHGMobileTrackingSale saleWithCategory:@"premium-upgrade" andValue:@(0.1)], [PHGMobileTrackingSale saleWithCategory:@"song-purchase" value:@(3.2) sku:@"biffyclyro-12" andQuantity:1]] ofCurrency:@"USD"];
-    [[PHNMeasurementService sharedInstance] trackEvent:purchases];
+	[[PHGMobileTrackingService trackingInstance] trackEvent:purchases];

 `sku` and `quantity` are optional sales parameters.

 ###Performance

-The SDK is designed to minimize the impact it has on it's parent app.
+The mobile tracking SDK is designed to minimize the impact it has on it's parent app.
 All operations are conducted on a low-priority background queue.
-Setup is a single HTTP call, and if the install or deep link wasn't driven by an affilate, no further calls to the tracking API will be made.
+Setup is a single HTTP call, and if the install or deep link wasn't driven by an affilate, no further calls to the mobile tracking API will be made.
 Events are cached to disk if there's no internet connection available.